deeedob/thesis/content/10_introduction.md

   [dlopen](https://linux.die.net/man/3/dlopen) or
   [QLibrary](https://doc.qt.io/qt-6/qlibrary.html).

-In the case of audio plugins, the latter technique will be used to load plugin instances.
-The interface, that a plugin standard defines can hence be seen as a communication layer, more in the sence of a *request - response* mechanism then the traditional utillity functionality of linked libraries.
+For audio plugins, the latter method is employed to load plugin instances.
+The interface defined by a plugin standard can be viewed more as a communication layer, resonating more with a request-response paradigm than the conventional utility functions of linked libraries.

-Since shared libraries are at the foundation of every plugin, it comes beneficial to explore them a bit deeper by going through a minimal example:
+Considering the foundational role of shared libraries in every plugin, it's beneficial to delve deeper into their intricacies.
+Let's explore a basic
+example:

 ```cpp
 !include examples/simplelib.cpp